 Forms 940, 941 and 944 Employment Taxes

 Question: We hired a nanny to look after our baby while we work.
-How do we pay her social security taxes and properly report her income?
+How do we pay her Social Security taxes and properly report her income?

-- You must withhold the employee's share of social security and Medicare taxes unless you choose to pay both the employee's share and the employer’s share.
+- If the amount paid is more than the threshold, you must withhold your employee's share of Social Security and Medicare taxes unless you choose to pay both her share and your share.
 The taxes are 15.3% of cash wages.
-Your share is 7.65% and the employee's share is 7.65%.
+Your share is 7.65% and her share is 7.65%.

-- You are not required to withhold income tax from your employee’s wages.
-However, you and your employee may agree for you to withhold income tax from their wages.
+- You are not required to withhold income tax from her wages.
+However, you and your nanny may agree for you to withhold income tax from her wages.

-Category: Small Business, Self Employed, Other Business
+Category: Small Business, Self-Employed, Other Business

 Subcategory: Forms 940, 941 and 944 Employment Taxes